21 May 2024

 Linking digital footprint and survey data for open research

 This project will improve how browser and social media information can be anonymised and linked to survey data responses.
-Researchers can then use this data to help answer a range of important research questions, such as what determines our exposure to news and entertainment sources and how this affects our political choices, feelings toward other people and trust in governing institutions.
+Researchers can then use this data to help answer a range of important research questions.
+Questions might include what determines our exposure to news and entertainment sources and how this affects our political choices, feelings toward other people and trust in governing institutions.

 Led by Professor Rachel Gibson, University of Manchester